amperka/Octofet/API.md

 ### `void begin(uint8_t* resetValues = NULL)`

 Initializes the given interface, prepares the board for communication.
 The argument `resetValues` states power switchers of all devices by default as 8-bit value.
 One bit for one power switch: 1 is turn-on and 0 is turn-off.
-If `resetValues` argument is adjusted, then when calling methods `begin()` or `reset()`, power switchers sets value by `resetValues`.
+If `resetValues` argument is adjusted, then when calling method `reset()`, power switchers sets value by `resetValues`.
 If `resetValues` argument is omitted — power switchers sets is turn-off.

 Important, call this method at least once, in your `setup()`.

-### `void digitalWrite(uint8_t pin, bool value, uint8_t device = 1)`
+### `void digitalPinWrite(uint8_t pin, bool value, uint8_t device = 0)`

 Sets state (turn-on or turn-off) for one power switch.
 Function arguments:

 - `pin`: ordinal number power switch on device.
 Range is from `0` to `7`.
-Use option value is `ALL` to selected and sets state of all power switchers.
 - `value`: states selected power switch.
 Values (turn-on or turn-off) may be switch is different data types: `HIGH` or `LOW` / `true` or `false` / `1` or `0`.
 - `device`: ordinal number of device on the bus.
-Range is from `1` to `n`, where `n` last number device.
-Use option value is `ALL` to selected and sets state of all devices.
+Range is from `0` to `n - 1`, where `n` last number device.
 If the `device` argument is omitted, it used only one board Octofet.

-### `void deviceWrite(uint8_t value, uint8_t device = 1)`
+### `void digitalPortWrite(uint8_t value, uint8_t device = 0)`

-Sets state for all power switches.
+Sets state (turn-on or turn-off) for all power switches.
 Function arguments:

 - `value`: 8-bit value for all of 8 power switchers.
 One bit for one power switch: 1 is turn-on and 0 is turn-off.
 Use option value is `ALL` to selected and sets state of all power switchers.
 - `device`: ordinal number of device on the bus.
-Range is from `1` to `n`, where `n` last number device.
+Range is from `0` to `n - 1`, where `n` last number device.
 Use option value is `ALL` to selected and sets state of all devices.
+If the `device` argument is omitted, it used only one board Octofet.

+### `bool digitalPinRead(uint8_t pin, uint8_t device = 0)`

+Reads state (turn-on or turn-off) for one power switch of the device.
+Returns `true` or `false`.
+Function arguments:

+- `pin`: ordinal number power switch on device.
+Range is from `0` to `7`.
+- `device`: ordinal number of device on the bus.
+Range is from `0` to `n - 1`, where `n` last number device.
+If the `device` argument is omitted, it used only one board Octofet.

+### `uint8_t digitalPortRead(uint8_t device = 0)`

+Reads state (turn-on or turn-off) for all power switches of the device.
+Returns 8-bit value for all of 8 power switchers.
+One bit for one power switch: 1 is turn-on and 0 is turn-off.
+Function argument `device`: ordinal number of device on the bus.
+Range is from `0` to `n - 1`, where `n` last number device.
 If the `device` argument is omitted, it used only one board Octofet.

 ### `void reset()`